Calibre Member Stories

 Patrice's Story

-Patrice joined Calibre just over a year ago. she has sight and hearing challenges and really appreciates the clarity of her Calibre audiobooks.
+Patrice has sight and hearing challenges and really appreciates the clarity of her Calibre audiobooks.

 Read Patrice's full story here: